Krishnabhabini Das: Career

-Krishnabhabini liked British Culture and people and was greatly influenced by it.
+Krishnabhabini liked British Culture and its people and was greatly influenced by it.
 She was really impressed by the status enjoyed by Women in Britain.
 In 1885 she published a book about her experience in England, Ingland Banga Mahila (a Bengali woman in England).
-She was worried about the social views of a woman writing a book so she published in anonymously.
+She was worried about the social views of a woman writing a book so she published it anonymously.
 In the book she criticised the status of women in Bengali society and praised their status in British Society.
 She wrote about the freedom enjoyed by British women, their education and employment opportunities.
 She criticised the treatment of lower classes in Britain and what she viewed was the British society's obsession with money and self-interest.
 She also introduced the concept of women's rights and feminism to the Bengali readers.
 She returned to Kolkata in 1889.
-She continued to write about women's right and the need for female education.
+She continued to write about women's rights and the need for female education.
 She wrote in magazines Bharati, Prabasi, and the Sadhana.
 She built a women's shelter for widows.